• Square Steel Billet Q235 3SP Grade Prime Quality 10# System 1

 Our delivery time about 15-20days for standard sizes, if you have other requirements like hardness, quanity and width ,it is about 20-40days.
 But don't worry we also try our best for the delivery time ,because time longer and our cost is higher.

-Q: How do steel billets contribute to the manufacturing of household appliances?
+Q: How do steel billets contribute to the overall sustainability of a structure?

-Q: What is the role of steel billets in the construction industry?
+Q: What is the role of steel billets in the manufacturing of machinery?

 Send your message to us